7 Things You Should Know Before You Sign Up!

 When it comes to transaction speeds for bank to bank transfers, TransferWise is on par with the best.

-From our experience using them and the reviews, TransferWise is excellent in this regard.
+In theory TransferWise could hold onto your funds for a while (while they sort out everything) but from our experience using them and the reviews, TransferWise is excellent in this regard.

-But TransferWise does something others don’t.
+Also TransferWise does something others don’t.

 Although not directly helping speed, just like when you are in an airplane stuck on the tarmac and the captain continually reassures you and updates you on the situation, TransferWise sends quite a few helpful emails so you know exactly what is going on.